Monitored Subject Methods

 1. You can update the monitor subject by providing the monitorSubjectID.
 To stop monitoring a subject and keep the historical monitoring record you must update the subject by removing a monitor product(s).
 Deleting the subject will remove them completely from the system.

-2. Unlike monitored-subject creation, Dash will not treat null monitorProducts as the Client default monitor products for an update.
+2. Unlike monitored-subject creation, the ProviderTrust app will not treat null monitorProducts as the Client default monitor products for an update.
 Null monitorProducts will be treated as no monitor products/unmonitored

 API Reference: Update a Monitored Subject